 A lack of accountability can extend beyond the organization and negatively impact customers.
 When employees don’t take ownership of their work, errors can increase, deadlines can be missed, and the quality of service or products can decline.
 This poor performance can lead to customer dissatisfaction and potential loss of clients, which ultimately harms the organization’s reputation and bottom line.

 Without accountability, organizations can struggle with growth and innovation.
 Employees who don’t feel accountable for their tasks are less likely to take the initiative to improve processes or propose new ideas.
 This lack of innovation and improvement can cause the organization to stagnate and lose a competitive edge in the market.

 Top Tips to Encourage Accountability in the Workplace

 There are a few key things you can do as an employer to encourage accountability in the workplace:

 This sounds like a no-brainer, but you would be surprised how often employees are not given clear instructions or expectations.
-If an employee is not given clear instructions, they cannot be held accountable for their actions.
+Employees who are not given clear instructions cannot be held accountable for their actions.

 Lead by Example

 As the saying goes, actions speak louder than words.
-As we have briefly mentioned previously, if you want your employees to be accountable, you need to model that behavior yourself.
+As we have briefly mentioned, if you want your employees to be accountable, you must model that behavior yourself.